axibase/axibase-charts/syntax/functions.md

   change-field = series.entity
 ```

-Below is content of the dropdown.
+Below is the content of the dropdown:

 ![](images/requestMetricsSeriesValues:fieldPath:entity.png)

-To fill dropdown with values of `mount_point` tag we can use the function as follows.
-The `fieldPath` `"tags.mount_point"` means we want for each descriptor to step into `tags` then get the `mount_point` field.
+To populate the dropdown with values of the `mount_point` tag we can use the function as follows.
+The `fieldPath` `"tags.mount_point"` reads `tags`in each descriptor then retrieves the `mount_point` field.

 ```
   [dropdown]